Gair (film)

-Gair is a 1999 Indian action film starring Ajay Devgn, Raveena Tandon, Reena Roy, Amrish Puri and Paresh Rawal, directed by Ashok Gaikwad.
+Gair is a 1999 Indian Hindi-language action film starring Ajay Devgn, Raveena Tandon, Reena Roy, Amrish Puri and Paresh Rawal, directed by Ashok Gaikwad.

 Plot summary

 A child left on the steps of a temple is adopted by a rich man.
 The child grows up to be rich and successful and generates hatred and envy by others.

 Vijay (Ajay Devgan) an illegitimate orphan grows up to be a rich industrialist with his hard work.
 He falls in love with Madhu (Raveena Tandon) who is retired judge Amarnath's (Satyen Kapoor) only daughter.
 Their love blossoms.
 Raja (Ajinkya Deo) who is industrialist Oberoi's (Amrish Puri) son too falls for Madhu, but when Oberoi goes to ask for Madhu's hand he finds out that before him Vijay had approached for Madhu's hand.
 Oberoi sides Vijay's proposal, in fact Mr. Oberoi always best owed his special liking towards Vijay.
 He even treated him as his own son.
 This became the reason of conflict between his wife Sharda (Reena Roy), his brother-in-law (Paresh Rawal), and his son Raja.
 Vijay was even accused to be the illegitimate son of Mr. Oberoi.
 Jagat Poisoned Amarnath's mind about getting his daughter married to a bastard.
 The love of Vijay and Madhu was shattered but Vijay fights for his love.